Fawn Weaver

-Fawn Evette Weaver (née Wilson; born September 5, 1976) is an American entrepreneur and author who holds the position of CEO at Grant Sidney Inc. In 2017, Weaver co-founded Uncle Nearest Premium Whiskey where she serves as the chief historian.
+Fawn Evette Weaver (née Wilson; born September 5, 1976) is an American entrepreneur and author who held the position of CEO at Grant Sidney Inc. In 2017, Weaver co-founded Uncle Nearest Premium Whiskey where she was CEO until June 2026.
 She is the founder of the Nearest Green Foundation.
 In March 2021, she was named to Endeavor's board of directors.
+In July 2026, court filings revealed that Fawn Weaver and her husband, Keith Weaver, were fired from Uncle Nearest for defaulting on over $100 million in loans, with total combined liabilities estimated near $200 million.

 Early years

 Fawn Weaver grew up in Pasadena as the daughter of Frank and Philomina Wilson.
 Her father, a Motown recording artist, changed career to become a Christian minister in around 1975.
 At a young age, Weaver was introduced to Motown stars like Stevie Wonder and Smokey Robinson, they became a part of her father's ministry rather and not because her father was a renowned writer and producer.

 She left home at 15, staying with school friends in Jordan Downs, the Watts projects, for a short period.
 Later, she resided in three different homeless shelters, with Covenant House in Hollywood being her final stop.

 Before turning 19, Weaver established her first company, FEW Entertainment, specializing in PR and special events.
 Early on, she secured two corporate clients, enabling the business to grow.